Digressive/Image-Factory/README.md

 ### Example

 ```
-Image-Factory.ps1 -Build \\mdt01\BuildShare$ -Deploy \\mdt01\DeploymentShare$ -Vh hyperv01 -Vhd D:\Hyper-V\VHD -Boot F:\iso\LiteTouchPE_x64.iso -VNic vSwitch-Ext -Remote -Ts W10-1803,WS16-S -L E:\scripts -SendTo me@contoso.com -From hyperv@contoso.com -Smtp smtp.outlook.com -User user -Pwd C:\foo\pwd.txt -UseSsl
+Image-Factory.ps1 -Build \\mdt01\BuildShare$ -Deploy \\mdt01\DeploymentShare$ -vh hyperv01 -vhd C:\Hyper-V\VHD -Boot C:\iso\LiteTouchPE_x64.iso -vnic vSwitch-Ext -Remote -ts W10-1803,WS16-S -L C:\scripts\logs -SendTo me@contoso.com -From hyperv@contoso.com -Smtp smtp.outlook.com -User user -Pwd C:\foo\pwd.txt -UseSsl
 ```

 This string will build two WIM from the two task sequences: W10-1803 & WS16-S. They will be imported to the deployment share on MDT01.
-The Hyper-V server used will be hyperv01, the VHD for the VMs generated will be stored in D:\Hyper-V\VHD on the server hyperv01.
-The boot iso file will be F:\iso\LiteTouchPE_x64.iso, located on the Hyper-V server.
+The Hyper-V server used will be hyperv01, the VHD for the VMs generated will be stored in C:\Hyper-V\VHD on the server hyperv01.
+The boot iso file will be C:\iso\LiteTouchPE_x64.iso, located on the Hyper-V server.
 The Virtual Switch used by the VM will be called vSwitch-Ext.
-The log file will be output to E:\logs and it will be emailed using an SSL conection.
+The log file will be output to C:\scripts\logs and it will be emailed using an SSL conection.